fate-srd/fate-srd-content/docs/markdown/Fate-Condensed-SRD-CC-BY.md

 You have two options when your invoke looks bogus.
 First, you can retract your invoke and try something else, maybe a different aspect.
 Second, you can have a quick discussion about why you think the aspect fits.
 If the person still isn’t convinced, retract the invoke and move on.
 If they come around to your perspective, go ahead with the invoke as usual.
 The bogus rule is in here to help everyone at the table have a good time.
 Use it when something doesn’t sound right, make sense, or fit the tone.
 Someone invoking **Great at First Impressions** to throw a car is likely bogus.
 But maybe that character has a supernatural stunt that makes them incredibly strong, strong enough to plausibly throw a car, and this is their opening gambit in a fight with a horrible monster.
 In that case, maybe **Great at First Impressions** is plausible.

-When you invoke an aspect, you can either **gain a +2 bonus** to your roll or **reroll all four dice**.
-You can invoke multiple aspects on the same roll, each adding +2 or rerolling, but you cannot invoke the same aspect multiple times on the same roll.
+When you invoke an aspect, you can either **gain a +2 bonus** to your roll or **reroll all four dice**, or you can add 2 to the difficulty of someone else’s roll, if justifiable.
+You can invoke multiple aspects on the same roll, but you can’t invoke the same aspect multiple times on the same roll.
 There is one exception: you can spend as many _free invokes_ on an aspect as you like on the same roll.

 Most often you’ll invoke one of your character aspects, but sometimes you’ll invoke a situation aspect or even make a hostile invocation of another character’s aspect (**page XX**).

+Often you’ll invoke one of your character aspects.
+You may also invoke a situation aspect or make a hostile invocation of another character’s aspect (**page XX**).

 ### Using Stunts